skoruba/Duende.IdentityServer.Admin/docs/Configure-Ubuntu-PostgreSQL-Tutorial.md

 ## Run STS and Admin

-First run STS in `src/Skoruba.IdentityServer4.STS.Identity` launch:
+First run STS in `src/Skoruba.Duende.IdentityServer.STS.Identity` launch:

 ```
 dotnet run
 ```

-Admin also needs to seed the database so seperate terminal in `src/Skoruba.IdentityServer4.Admin` we add additional seed parameter:
+Admin also needs to seed the database so seperate terminal in `src/Skoruba.Duende.IdentityServer.Admin` we add additional seed parameter:

 ```
 dotnet run /seed
 ```

 After that we should have STS listening on http://localhost:5000 and Admin on http://localhost:9000.
 We can go to the latter and we should be redirected to our STS for authentication.
-You can find the default credentials in `identitydata.json` in project called `Skoruba.IdentityServer4.Admin`.
+You can find the default credentials in `identitydata.json` in project called `Skoruba.Duende.IdentityServer.Admin`.

 # Final thoughts